Vidicon/ES6/gpio/readme.md

 * The bit it's mapped to
 * A jumper number

-## // TODO: Consider jamming it all in 1 big array?
+The structure above was put in arrays: One generic one for most purposes, and one smaller one because reading P3 uses different registers than writing.
-The structure above was put in arrays.

 We can loop over these arrays, so this makes finding the data for a specific hardware pin easy and should keep the data structures small.
 When a pin-port combination isn't found, we just return a data structure with 0-values.
 In the main program, validity of a returned data structure is checked by the bit, which should always be higher than zero.

 # Proof of Concept
 -------------------------------------------------------------------------------